hunterxcobby/alx-pre_course/README.md

-I am a software enginner.
+I am a software enginner .